A review on deep reinforcement learning for fluid mechanics: an update: Transversal remarks

 DRL a very fast-moving field, and as the number of contributions is growing, it becomes harder and harder to make a proper comparison between DRL algorithms, all the more so as a bevy of algorithms have been developed, to be used from dedicated libraries (\eg Tensorforce \cite{tensorforce}, Stable Baselines \cite{stable-baselines}, OpenAI Baselines \cite{baselines}) or implemented in-house (which relates to 10 out of the 32 reviewed contributions).
 Compounding the matter are the high amount of time needed to train DRL agents, that creates a high barrier for reevaluation of previous work,; the general lack of complete information regarding the network architecture (\eg size and depth of the hidden layers, activation functions, normalization, initialization) and training procedure (\eg optimizer, batch size, number of epoch per update, update frequency, learning rate); and (for numerical environments) the additional variance in the numerical solutions themselves.

 Encouraging the open sourcing of appropriate code on public git repositories is thus a critical step to ensure the reproducibility and durability of the developments, to maximize their impact, and to ultimately help establish DRL as a mature and stable technique for the analysis and design of complex flow systems.
 In this respect, it is disappointing to note that only 9 out of the 32 studies compiled in this review have come with such open-source releases \cite{rabault2019, tokarev2020, tang2020, elhawary2020, holm2020, rabaultkuhnle2019, viquerat2021, novati2021, belus2019}.
 Creating and providing exhaustive benchmark datasets and metrics is another alternative that would certainly add value to the community, and lay the ground for solid further developments in the field.
+The authors take this opportunity to underline the work by Wang \etal \cite{qwang2022}, that proposes a specific, ready-to-use platform for the coupling of DRL with CFD applications.
+This platform uses the Tensorforce library for the control side, and OpenFoam for the numerical solver.